inf112-v20/wobbly_blues/README.md

 ### Key binds:
 * Arrow keys => Move UiB-Owl.
+* S to switch between robots

 ### Win condition:
-* UiB-Owl steps on a flag.
+* UiB-Owl steps on the flags in the right order.

 ### Lose conditions:
 * UiB-Owl steps in a hole.